 What I'm working on lately...

 My areas of research specialization are in moral and political philosophy.
 More specifically, I'm interested in liberal political theory (especially John Rawls and social contract theory), the capabilities approach to justice and development, and the applications these frameworks can have to tough applied issues, particularly those at the intersections of social, environmental, and intergenerational justice.
-I also occasionally like to do some thinking about human rights, feminist philosophy, LGBT+ issues, the philosophy of race, and Kantian (meta)ethical theory.
+I also occasionally like to do some thinking about social epistemology, human rights, feminist philosophy, LGBT+ issues, the philosophy of race, and Kantian ethics.

 Works in Progress